rustyrussell/lightning-rfc-old/bolts/02-wire-protocol.md

 applied at some future point to the A's commitment transaction, but we check the fee against B's commitment transaction for validity.
-This is because B might be adding HTLCs which haven't been received by A, which thus doesn't know that the fee rate will be unaffortable.
+This is because B might be adding HTLCs which haven't been received by A, which thus doesn't know that the fee rate will be unaffordable.
 This check is both simple, and deterministic.

 The receiving node MAY fail the connection if the `update_fee` is too high.